 Providing context is probably the best place to start.
 What is the source of my TV addiction?
 I would consider my Dad the biggest influence in this regard.
-He was also the person who introduced me and my siblings to True Crime before it such a mainstream staple at the turn of the millennium.
+He was also the person who introduced me and my siblings to True Crime before it became such a mainstream staple at the turn of the millennium.

 As a family, we watched a variety of crime based shows since the early 90s.
 You must remember 999 presented by BBC Newsreader Michael Buerk.
 There was also Crime Monthly presented by the lesser-known sibling of Johnathan Ross – Paul on ITV (well technically LWT as this was the weekend programming schedule) on usually the last Friday of the month, after the late evening news.
 However, my first memory of these crime shows goes back to perhaps the late 1980s.